ansible/ansible-documentation/docs/docsite/rst/plugins/connection.rst

 ------------------------

 You can set the connection plugin globally with :ref:`configuration<ansible_configuration_settings>`, at the command line (``-c``, ``--connection``), as a :ref:`keyword <playbook_keywords>` in your play, or by setting a :ref:`variable<behavioral_parameters>`, most often in your inventory.
-For example, for Windows machines you might want to set the :ref:`winrm <winrm_connection>` plugin as an inventory variable.
+For example, for Windows machines, you might want to set the :ref:`winrm <winrm_connection>` plugin as an inventory variable.

 Most connection plugins can operate with minimal configuration.
-By default they use the :ref:`inventory hostname<inventory_hostnames_lookup>` and defaults to find the target host.
+By default, they use the :ref:`inventory hostname<inventory_hostnames_lookup>` and defaults to find the target host.

 Plugins are self-documenting.
 Each plugin should document its configuration options.
 The following are connection variables common to most connection plugins: